 OnPrem data connectors: data connectors to other SQL databases to easily access data from Sheets

-Connected sheets: easily connect Sheets to BigQuery and use Sheets functionality, like pivot tables, formulas and charts, with millions or even billions of rows of data inside BigQuery.
+Connected sheets: Connected Sheets connect Sheets to BigQuery and use Sheets functionality, like pivot tables, formulas and charts, with millions or even billions of rows of data inside BigQuery.
 The presenters showed an incredible demonstration of running a pivot table on 128 million rows of data!

 View and edit history of individual cells: see how cells have changed over time